majjoha/dotfiles/README.md

 % cd ~/.dotfiles && stow .
 ```

-On a new machine, you might also want to run `source ~/.dotfiles/.macos` to
+On a new machine, you may also want to run `.bin/initialize-macos-defaults` to
 enable a wide range of sensible defaults for macOS.

 ### Update